Musabe24/smithpy/README.md

 admittance coordinates in real time.
 Constant resistance and reactance lines on the chart are labeled for easier reference.
 Impedance transformations are drawn as smooth arcs that follow the actual trajectory on the chart rather than straight lines.
-The calculation now uses many intermediate steps so even long arcs remain accurate.
+The calculation uses adjustable intermediate steps (default 200) so even long arcs remain accurate; the number of points can be changed in the Settings panel.